Fall Harvest Salad – Loaded with roasted butternut, brie, apples, candied pecans, and an easy maple vinaigrette, this salad will forever change you!

-- Make the vinaigrette: Whisk the maple syrup, ¼ cup olive oil, mustard, vinegar, and salt together in a medium bowl or shake it all together in a mason jar.
-Whisk in additional olive oil in small increments up to 1/3 cup total until you reach your desired dressing consistency.
+- To make the vinaigrette: Whisk the maple syrup, ¼ cup olive oil, mustard, vinegar, and salt together in a medium bowl or shake it all together in a mason jar.
+Whisk in additional olive oil in small increments up to ⅓ cup total until you reach your desired dressing consistency.

-- In a large bowl, toss the kale with the remaining 1 tablespoon of olive oil.
-Massage the oil into the kale with your hands until the kale turns bright green and glossy, about 2-3 minutes.
+- To assemble: In a large bowl, toss the kale with the remaining 1 tablespoon of olive oil.
+Massage the oil into the kale with your hands until the kale turns bright green and glossy, about 2 to 3 minutes.